Tipser/slate/docs-v3/elements/source/includes/_components.md

 // ... as in example above class App extends Component { ... }
 ```

 Event handlers may be passed as a part of `config` option of `TipserElementsProvider`.
-There is a number of events exposed for developer.

 | Handler name | description                                                                     | params                                                                                                                                                                                                           |
 | ------------ | ------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |